bluesky/tiled/docs/source/user-guide/graph-and-links.md

 `node_path_parts=None` to detach it from its catalog node, or a new path to re-bind it; omit the argument to leave the binding untouched.

-All Python helpers described above wrap the same GraphQL API covered in the next section.

 ## Using GraphQL directly

 The Python helpers above are a thin convenience layer over the GraphQL API,